ShotgunApe/Dopamine/README.md

 ### Running
 Dopamine requires that `libshacccg.suprx` is extracted and decrypted on your console.
 This can be done using [ShaRKF00D](https://github.com/OsirizX/ShaRKF00D/releases/tag/1.3).

-1. Download `Dopamine.vpk` and install it with VitaShell
+1. Transfer `Dopamine.vpk` to your console and install it with VitaShell
 2. Run the program

 ### Resources